ljzhong/ljzhong.github.io/_posts/2017-01-17-starting-a-product.md

 ---
-title:  "Vision, Mission, Values"
+title:  "Zero to product"
-date:   2017-01-07 00:00:00
+date:   2017-01-17 00:00:00
-description: Startup beginnings and building blocks.
+description: Starting from a readme.md and a .gitignore
 published: true
 category: startup
 ---